PorterRyan/techno-literate-blog/content/posts/frontend-automation.md

 +++
 # Frontend Automation

 I've completed the DevOps mod for Chunk 1 of the Cloud Resume Challenge.
-I've learned so much, especially that there are still things I don't know.
-I'm excited to continue this project and learn a lot more!
+I've learned so much, especially that there are still things I don't know, and I'm excited to continue this project and learn a lot more!

 Here is what I accomplished in this chunk:

 1. I created a static website using the [Hugo static site generator](https://gohugo.io).
 2. I hosted the site using [Azure Storage](https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction) and [Azure CDN](https://learn.microsoft.com/en-us/azure/frontdoor/).
 3. I created a basic workflow using [GitHub Actions](https://github.com/features/actions), including:
-   - Building the Hugo static site each time I push a change to my repository,
    - Deploy Azure infrastructure using Terraform,
+   - Build the Hugo static site each time I push a change to my repository,
-   - Uploading new website files to Azure Storage, and
+   - Upload the new website files to Azure Storage, and
-   - Clearing the Azure CDN cache.
+   - Clear the Azure CDN cache.
 4. I built a simple test battery using Cypress and appended it to the GitHub Actions workflow.

 ## Challenges